destro033/Ch-Mamba/README.md

 ## Training Procedure

- **Note:** If you want to train the models, delete any existing `.pth` and `.pkl` files (which exist already in this repo) beforehand, as they will be overwritten during training.
+ **Note:** If you want to train the models, delete any existing `.pth` and `.pkl` files (which already exist in this repo) beforehand, as they will be overwritten during training.

+The training procedure is as follows:

 1. Download the repository and extract all files into a single folder.